 WooCommerce is continuously coming up with updates to make a developer’s life easier in creating stores just the way they want.
-In its latest announcement on the Q1/Q2 roadmap, new features will be introduced to reduce the gap in its full-site editing.
+In its latest Q1/Q2 roadmap announcement, new features will be introduced to reduce the gap in its full-site editing.
 Though WooCommerce has support for around two-dozen core blocks, you can’t completely customize every aspect of a store.

-Store editing is still pretty new as WooCommerce is making efforts to allow users to edit blocks the way they want to.
+Store editing is still pretty new, as WooCommerce is trying to allow users to edit blocks how they want to.
 Currently, WooCommerce stores are functional with block themes with the help of a classic template block.

 In the roadmap update, WooCommerce engineer Darren Ethier said, “We took a very transitional approach to this support by introducing a classic template block that works in concert with custom WooCommerce templates to make various existing PHP-based WooCommerce templates compatible with block themes.”

-More updates will be seen in the future related to store editing, like the Mini Cart Block.
+More updates related to store editing will be seen in the future, like the Mini Cart Block.
 This is expected to be officially announced in the May release of the WooCommerce Core update.
 The team is also working on improving and adding global styles support to its current collection of blocks.

 The two new blocks that are next in the roadmap are;

 - Dynamic “My Account” link block